Samsung/tizen-docs/docs/platform/developing/creating.md

-# Creating Tizen Images with MIC
+# Create Tizen images with MIC

 This topic provides information on how to create a Tizen image.